open-feature/openfeature.dev/docs/reference/concepts/05-events.md

 Event handlers can be attached to a `client` or to the global API object, for any [provider event type](/specification/types#provider-events).
 Handlers attached to the global API object run when _any_ provider emits the associated events; this makes global handlers ideal for configuration troubleshooting, monitoring and other cross-cutting concerns.
-Handlers attached to a client will run only when the provider bound with that client emits the associated event; this makes `client` handlers the ideal for reacting to flag-state changes in an application domain logic.
+Handlers attached to a client will run only when the provider bound with that client emits the associated event; this makes `client` handlers ideal for reacting to flag-state changes in an application domain logic.

-Handlers are passed an [events details](/specification/types#event-details) structure, which contains data about the event, including a list of keys that have changed (if applicable and available).
+Handlers are passed an [event details](/specification/types#event-details) structure, which contains data about the event, including a list of keys that have changed (if applicable and available).

 <!-- TODO: add more languages when completed -->
 <Tabs groupId="code">